jacasta2/gitbasics/video-highlights.md

 ## 'Accidentally' deleting files in GitHub...

-In a recent project I 'accidentally' deleted a file from **GitHub** (not locally) and found myself having issues pushing more stuff to the repo.
+In a recent project I 'accidentally' deleted a file from **GitHub** (not locally) and found myself having issues pushing more stuff to that project's repo.
 I had to integrate such change (the deletion of the file) locally through the `git pull` command.
 Be careful when doing so since the command also deletes the local copy of the file.

 When you delete a file locally and want to push that change to **GitHub**, do the following: